 For some store owners we spoke to, their brand has to meet the following criteria to start investing in trade marketing:

-For example, Tiago Pita, Brand and Ecommerce Director at Whole Food Earth, talked about demand consistency, as well as the need for a strong brand identity:
+For example, Tiago Pita, Brand and Ecommerce Director at Whole Food Earth, underlines the importance of demand consistency and the need for a strong brand identity:

 "For us, we started to think about trade marketing strategies once we saw consistent demand for our products online and knew we could replicate that success in retail.
 It’s important to have a solid base and brand identity first, retailers want to know that your product will sell."

-While for Sam Speller, CEO and Founder of Kenko Tea, they realized they were hitting a growth ceiling in the online matcha niche:
+While Sam Speller, CEO and Founder of Kenko Tea, realized they were hitting a growth ceiling in their online matcha niche:

 "The moment we started thinking about trading marketing was when we hit a plateau in our online expansion.
 We had a good reputation on the online matcha scene, but we also felt like there was a whole new audience we could potentially tap into with stores.